 For any organization, having an excellent reputation is non-negotiable and protecting that reputation is vital.
 We’ve come a long way since public relations meant local media and the press.
 What are people saying about your organization?
 Stakeholders get the lowdown on a nonprofit out there on social media and consumer review sites.

-Nonprofit management often views the concept of building or protecting a reputation as basically a passive and instinctive effort: The time-worn formulae of delivering high quality services and sticking to long established guidelines doesn’t always guarantee an organization won’t attract negative feedback.
+Nonprofit management often views the concept of building or protecting a reputation as basically a passive and instinctive effort: The time-worn formulae of delivering high-quality services and sticking to long-established guidelines doesn’t always guarantee an organization won’t attract negative feedback.

-Taking a passive approach to protect your greatest asset is a risky business.
+Taking a passive approach to protecting your greatest asset is a risky business.
 When a nonprofit’s reputation takes a knock, the resulting loss of confidence can lead to a drop in use of the nonprofit’s services, a loss of donor support and the failure to attract volunteers.

 One big challenge facing charities today is that public perception of an organization may be swayed by circumstances or people unknown to them.
 And with the advent of the internet, any opinion about your nonprofit’s capabilities and its trustworthiness can travel faster and further than ever imagined.

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.” ~ Warren Buffett

 Just What Is “Reputation” and Why It Matters

 “Reputation is the beliefs or opinions that are generally held about someone or something.”

 For nonprofits, reputation is based on how people perceive your organization and it has a direct effect on your nonprofit’s bottom line.
 When we’re talking about nonprofit reputation, size doesn’t matter.
 Big or small, local or national, threats to a charity’s reputation are an ever-present hazard needing alert management.